paulchrisluke/Southwest-Beverage-Planner-Ai-Agent/paper.md

 # Abstract:

 Airlines currently rely on basic heuristics and human intuition for beverage inventory planning, leading to inefficient loading decisions that impact both operational costs and environmental sustainability.
 Each pound of unnecessary beverage weight carried increases fuel consumption and carbon emissions, while understocking risks customer satisfaction.
-This paper demonstrates how artificial intelligence, combined with real-time flight data, can transform beverage planning through precise, flight-specific predictions.
+This paper demonstrates how artificial intelligence, combined with flight data, can transform beverage planning through precise, flight-specific predictions.

-Using Southwest Airlines as a case study, we present an AI model that integrates live flight data (route, aircraft type, departure times) with historical consumption patterns to generate optimal beverage loads for specific flight numbers.
+Using Southwest Airlines as a case study, we present an AI model that integrates flight data (route, aircraft type, departure times) with historical consumption patterns to generate optimal beverage loads for specific flight numbers.
 For example, predicting the exact number of beverage units needed for Southwest flight WN21 from LAX to JFK, accounting for its unique characteristics such as departure time, aircraft type, and seasonal patterns.
 By analyzing historical consumption data against actual flight-specific variables, our model demonstrates significantly more accurate beverage planning than current methods.

 Our research shows that this flight-specific AI approach can reduce both over-stocking and stockout scenarios while maintaining customer satisfaction.
-The solution, implemented as a REST API integrated with real-time flight data, enables immediate practical application.
+The solution, implemented as a REST API integrated with flight data, enables immediate practical application.
 Initial testing indicates potential for 15% reduction in beverage overstock and 20% reduction in stockouts, contributing to both operational efficiency and aviation sustainability goals.

 # Hypothesis:

-We hypothesize that an AI model, trained on historical beverage consumption data and integrated with real-time flight data from the OpenSky Network API, can predict optimal beverage loads for specific flight numbers with greater accuracy than current manual planning methods.
+We hypothesize that an AI model, trained on historical beverage consumption data and integrated with flight data from the OpenSky Network API, can predict optimal beverage loads for specific flight numbers with greater accuracy than current manual planning methods.
 Specifically:

 1. The AI model will predict beverage consumption patterns within a 10% margin of error when tested against actual consumption data for individual flight numbers (e.g., WN21 from LAX to JFK).
 2. The model's predictions will lead to at least a 15% reduction in beverage overstock by considering flight-specific data including: